mblakeashley/gcp-terraform/README.md

 # gcp-terraform

-This is repo demonstratis a very simple project and GKE cluster setup via Terrform.
+This is repo demonstrates a very simple project and GKE cluster setup via Terrform.

 An adaptation of instructions on how to setup a project via documention - https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform